St-Dct/RM2-Model-Importer/README.md

 See [Usage Instructions](Guides/UsageInstructions.md)

-Join to https://discord.gg/YcsTZqJn3w if you need a help or anything other for rm2 (no hax, bruh.).
+Join to [Discord](https://discord.gg/D9ADcMBDxu) if you need a help or anything other for rm2 (no hax, bruh.).

 &nbsp;
 ## Acknowledgements

-Huge thank you to SilentNightSound for GIMI & DarkStarSword, bo3b and Chiri for 3dmigoto!
+Huge thank you to SilentNightSound, leotorrez, lupomikti for GIMI; DarkStarSword, bo3b and Chiri for 3dmigoto; SpectrumQT, EricBanker12 for XXMI!